17 Top-Rated Attractions & Things to Do in Cappadocia

 Eski Gümüsler Monastery

-Barely 10 kilometers northeast of the town of Niğde, in Cappadocia's south, far from the region's main tourism center, this rock-hewn monastery complex is home to some of the most impressive Byzantine frescoes in Cappadocia.
+Barely 10 kilometers northeast of the town of Niğde, the rock-hewn Eski Gümüşler Monastery in the blink-and-you-miss-it village of Gümüşler is home to some of the most impressive Byzantine frescoes you'll see in Cappadocia.

 The paintings date from the 11th century and include the Annunciation and the Virgin Mary, with baby Jesus flanked by the Archangels Gabriel and Michael.